Illya Zubkov

-Illya Dmytrovych Zubkov (Ілля Дмитрович Зубков; born 21 April 1998) is a Ukrainian professional footballer who plays as a striker for Metalist 1925 Kharkiv.
+Illya Dmytrovych Zubkov (Ілля Дмитрович Зубков; born 21 April 1998) is a Ukrainian professional footballer who plays as a striker for Kudrivka.

 Career

 Born in Kyiv, Zubkov is a product of the local Dobro, Voskhod and Dynamo Kyiv youth sportive school systems.

 After playing in the Czech Republic and Austria, he returned to Ukraine.
 In September 2021 Zubkov signed a contract with Metalist 1925 Kharkiv and made his debut for this club in the Ukrainian Premier League as a second half substitute in the losing home match against FC Dynamo Kyiv on 11 September 2021.

 He was also called up to the different Ukrainian youth representations.
+Zubkov made his debut for Ukraine U-20 on March 22 in home friendly match against England "C" team which Ukraine lost 0:2.
+Coached by Oleksandr Holovko, Ukraine U-20 was hosting England "C" team at stadion imeni Bannikova and Zubko played the whole first half after which was substituted by Roman Yaremchuk.